anonfr/anonfr/README.md

 ##  Introduction

 Hey there I'm Anon, a Web3 nerd, Developer, and degen in the crypto space.
-With a strong background in blockchain technology and a passion for decentralized applications, I focus on creating impactful content, managing communities, and contributing to various crypto projects.

 -  Pursuing BTech in Computer Science/Blockchain
 -  Experienced in crypto, blockchain, and web3 development
 -  Shitposter and sometimes trader on Twitter: [@AnonfxXBT](https://twitter.com/AnonfxXBT)

-## 🔍 Current Focus

-- 🎯 Bounties: Currently participating in several bounties
-- 🚀 Projects: Exploring consumer crypto apps and contributing to the development of decentralized finance (DeFi) solutions.

-## 📚 Projects

-- 🌟 You can check some public repo most are private :((

 ## 🌐 Language and Tools